 The Power Authority coordinates operation of the Projects' generating plants with other electrical systems through its participation in the markets operated by the New York Independent System Operator (NYISO).
-The Projects are operated to provide low cost, emissions-free power at times of high consumer use as well as to provide baseload power during periods of low to moderate consumer use.
+The Projects are operated to provide low cost, emissions-free baseload power.
 The Crescent and Vischer Ferry Projects each have the capacity to generate up to 11.8 megawatts (MW) of clean renewable power.
-The annual gross generated megawatt hours (MWh) at the Projects for the ten year period between 2009 and 2018 was 58,457 MWh at the Crescent Project and 50,601 MWh at the Vischer Ferry Project.
+The annual gross generation at the Projects for the ten-year period between 2012-2021 was 58,249,754 kWh at the Crescent Project and 56,322,814 kWh at the Vischer Ferry Project.